 Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)2.10 Very lowVery high 5

-Indonesia sits on the Pacific ‘Ring of Fire’ and is at risk of multiple natural hazards in the form of volcanic eruptions, earthquakes, landslides, tropical cyclones, tsunamis, and flooding.
+Indonesia sits on the Pacific ‘Ring of Fire’ and is at risk of multiple natural hazards such as volcanic eruptions, earthquakes, landslides, tropical cyclones, tsunamis, and flooding.
 This exposure to natural hazards, coupled with rapid urbanisation and low coping capacity, leaves populations vulnerable to disasters.
-INFORM measures Indonesia's risk of humanitarian crisis and disaster to be medium, at 4.7/10.?
+INFORM measures Indonesia's risk of humanitarian crisis and disaster to be medium, at 4.8/10.?

-In Papua and West Papua provinces, the OPM (Organisasi Papua Merdeka), known in English as the Free Papua Movement, has led an independence movement since the early 1960s.
-Violence escalated in August 2019 when anti-racism protests against the Indonesian government erupted in Papua, particularly in Wamena town, and spread across several Indonesian provinces, including Java.
-Protection is a key concern as the insurgency has long been the excuse for excessive military involvement in Papua and the Indonesian government has been accused of human rights violations and violent suppression of the movement.
-The number of people displaced by insurgency-related violence is unknown, but reports suggest as many as 5,000 people are living in IDP camps in Nduga Regency.
-Conditions in camps are poor and IDPs are in need of protection, shelter, food, NFIs, and health support.?
+Active insurgency in Papua and West Papua provinces, led by the Free Papua Movement – which calls for the independence of the provinces – has resulted in clashes with the country’s armed forces.
+The Indonesian government has been repeatedly accused of human rights violations and violent suppression of the movement.
+The number of people displaced by insurgency-related violence is unknown, but reports suggest as many as 5,000 people are living in IDP camps in Nduga regency.
+Conditions in camps are poor and IDPs are in need of protection, shelter, food, non-food items, and health assistance.?